LuigiClemente/app1/README.md

     App1->>iPhone: Send updates via Bluetooth
 ```

-## Development Guide for Audio Streaming from an iPhone to Ubuntu VPS using Laptop's Bluetooth
+## Development Guide for Audio Streaming from an iPhone to Websocket using Laptop's Bluetooth

 ### Introduction

-This document presents a comprehensive guide for developing a system that streams audio from an iPhone to an Ubuntu Virtual Private Server (VPS) via a Windows Laptop's built-in Bluetooth.
+This document presents a comprehensive guide for developing a system that streams audio from an iPhone to Websocket via a Windows Laptop's built-in Bluetooth.
 The main components involved in this process are the iPhone, a Windows laptop with Bluetooth and Arduino software, and an Ubuntu VPS.

 The general steps include: